zhixiongruan/Behavioral-Cloning/writeup_template.md

 ![alt text][image3]
 ![alt text][image4]

+Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would mitigate the diviation of the data, because there are almost left curves only in the first track.
 For example, here is an image that has then been flipped:

 ![alt text][image6]